Emily Thorne: Season 2

 In the second season premiere, the Amanda (Jack Porter's boat) is shown as having sunk, with at least one casualty.
 Three months earlier, Emily returns to the Hamptons after a long absence and begins to investigate what happened to her mother, Kara Wallace Clarke.
-At a Memorial Day party, Charlotte tells Emily that Victoria is alive and in hiding before she is taken back to rehab at Conrad's doing.
+At a Memorial Day party, Charlotte tells Emily that Victoria isn't alive and in hiding before she is taken back to rehab at Conrad's doing.
 After Emily visits Victoria, she contracts the white-haired man to kill her.

 Victoria double-crosses the white-haired man (Gordon Murphy), who was helping her and Charlotte to disappear, causing him to seek out Emily for assistance.
 She asks for information about her mother, but Murphy attempts to kill her again.
 He is killed by Emily's ex-lover Aiden Mathis before she can learn more.

 Kara eventually resurfaces, but recognizes Amanda, not Emily as her daughter.
 Mason Treadwell also returns, and discovers the truth about Amanda Clarke only to be framed by Emily for Gordon Murphy's death.
 They strike a deal in which he will take the fall until Emily finishes her revenge, in exchange for the rights to her biography and an exoneration.

 Emily assists Daniel in becoming elected CEO of Grayson Global.
 His victory draws out Helen Crowley from the Initiative.
 Emily abducts Crowley and Aiden and "dies" in an ensuing shootout in a ruse to make Crowley trust Aiden.
 Convinced that Victoria was involved, Crowley blackmails Aiden into killing her, though he discovers her leverage is false.
 Believing her to be a danger to Daniel, Victoria kills Crowley and leads the Initiative to believe that Amanda was behind her disappearance.

 The Initiative's intentions soon become clear: with the use of Nolan's incomplete "Carrion" project, they will disable the power in Manhattan for their next attack.
 To this end, they hire a young woman named Padma Lahari to obtain it from Nolan, though they develop a relationship.